The School of Earth, Energy & Environmental Sciences File Server, sesfs.stanford.edu

 You can make the connection to a file share only when needed, or you can make an automatic connection every time you startup or login to your local system.

-To get started, you need the name of the server - sesfs.stanford.edu - and the name of the file share(s) you want to use from the table of share names.
+To get started, you need the name of the server - generally sesfs.stanford.edu, but can be a special name for large research group shares - and the name of the file share(s) you want to use from the table of share names.
 Use your SUNet ID and password to login.

 Alternate connection methods for off-campus use